 For these purposes, nationally accepted standards of medical practice mean standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, Physician Specialty Society recommendations and the views of Physicians practicing in relevant clinical areas and any other relevant factors.

 Mental Disorder (Mental Health) - A clinically significant behavioral and psychological syndrome or pattern.
 This includes, but is not limited to:

-- A. psychoses;

-- B. neurotic disorders;
+- B. neurotic disorders;C. personality disorders; - D. affective disorders;

-- C. personality disorders;